sindelio/IoT-project/README.md

 ```node
 $ npm install
 ```
 This command will install all Node.js dependencies on your working environment.
-Be sure to have Node.js and NPM (Node Package Manager) installed on your environment pior to running this command.
+Be sure to have Node.js and NPM (Node Package Manager) installed on your environment prior to running this command.

 **RUNNING THE SYSTEM**